aaronhma/algorithms/cpp-stl/sets.md

 cout << s.count(5) << "\n"; // 0
 ```

 The error is because we remove _all_ the values instead of _one_ value.
-To fix that, here's what we can do instead:
+To fix that, here's what we can do instead (that removes the first occurence of $5$ in the `multiset`):

 ```cpp
 multiset<int> s;